 It hopped further into the bush and then was to a certain extent hidden from view by the mass of leaves and berries.

 We waited and eventually it popped out again to perch openly before flying up onto the roof of an adjacent house, hopping about there for a while, picking at the moss and other matter on the tiles.
-It flew off out of view but five minutes later it was back on the roof and then flew down onto the bare tree and repeated its earlier performance.
+It flew off out of view but five minutes later it was back on the roof and then flew down onto the bare tree and repeated its earlier behaviour.

 Fifteen minutes later, after playing 'peek a boo' in the leaves and berries it again flew off.
 As we waited a couple of Blackcaps came to steal a berry or two.
 First to arrive was a female followed by a male.
 They did not hang about and each were gone in seconds.